nmarsollier/viaduct/demoapps/cli-starter/README.md

 ## Requirements

-- Java JDK 21
+- Java JDK 21 is installed
-- JAVA_HOME environment variable is set correctly
-- `java` is in classpath
+- JAVA_HOME environment variable is set correctly or `java` is in classpath

 ## Quick Start